thehackerwithin/berkeley/docs/index.md

 ## When:

-Wednesdays at 4:00pm.
+Wednesdays at 4pm (Berkeley time -- starting officially at 4:10, but have a friendly chat from 4:00-4:10 if you like).
 While the main session should occupy less than an hour, the lightning talks and hacking session usually go on until 5:30pm.
 See the [upcoming topics list]({{ site.url }}/upcoming.html) or the [calendar](http://bit.ly/1cqFKuh) for the topic for this week.